hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

     ```

     :::info
-    The `~/hamlet_diagrams/` can be whatever works for you on your local system.
+    The `~/hamlet_diagrams/` can be whatever works for on your local system.
     We need the local mount so that we can view the diagram files created ( they will be png files )
     :::

 2. Lets have a look at the diagram types that are available from hamlet.
-A diagram type is the structure of the diagram that you want to generate.
-Once you have the type you can then define a diagram with the solution contents you want,
+A diagram type is the structure of the diagram to generate

     ```bash
-    hamlet visual -i mock -p diagramstest -p diagrams list-diagram-types ╒════╤═══════════╤══════════════════════════════════════════════════════════════════════════════════════════╕
+    hamlet visual -i mock -p diagramstest -p diagrams list-diagram-types
+    ```

+    ```bash
+    ╒════╤═══════════╤══════════════════════════════════════════════════════════════════════════════════════════╕
     │    │ Type      │ Description                                                                              │
     ╞════╪═══════════╪══════════════════════════════════════════════════════════════════════════════════════════╡